An overview of the Nifty Next 50 index, outlining its composition, index positioning, and role within India’s broader equity market structure.

-The Nifty Next 50 is an index created by the National Stock Exchange (NSE) that comprises the 50 companies ranked immediately after the Nifty 50 in terms of free-float market capitalization.
+The Nifty Next 50 is an index created by the National Stock Exchange (NSE) that comprises the 50 companies ranked immediately after the Nifty 50 in terms of free-float market capitalisation.
 These are companies that hold the 51st to 100th positions in the broader Nifty 100 index.

 Some important points about the Nifty Next 50 include: